tsdevau/wezbar/README.md

 ### Extensions

-tabline extensions change statusline appearance for other plugins.
+wezbar extensions change statusline appearance for other plugins.

 By default no extensions are loaded to improve performance.
 You can load extensions with: